V4641/InfoSec-Portfolio/README-English.md

 ## My skills and tools

-In addition to getting certifications, alltho they also include hands on  practice, be it in full or partially, I do try to broaden my knowledge and capability in multiple directions.
+In addition to getting certifications, although they also include hands on  practice, be it in full or partially, I do try to broaden my knowledge and capability in multiple directions.

 ### Offensive